genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ## Important information about your profile email address

 The email address in the Account Administrator’s profile is used by Microsoft to notify you about important billing-related updates about the subscription.
-We recommend specifying a contact email address that you check regularly.
+We recommend that you specify a contact email address that you check regularly.

 ## How to change your profile information